RocketDerp/April14_2025/Quotes_Pile/Bluesky_2025A/Bluesky_Denial_2025-12-17.md

 3. Tool for corporate Truth Social / Twitter / Murdoch?
 4. Gullible USA?

+My answer is number 1.
 I already hash-tagged a reply with "Context Bewilderment" and noted they reply only to 1st message in multi-message replies.
 And keep deflecting away from { Russia, Putin, Gender / Transgender / Women / Abortion }.

 https://bsky.app/profile/corvid.bsky.social/post/3mabkdznbj22o